 Communications were established and SOE personnel were dropped into occupied territory to assist Resistance co–ordination with the Allies.
 Vital communication links were targeted to disrupt the enemy’s ability to move reinforcements quickly to combat invasion.

 The PROSPER network was established by the SOE as a complex structure within the wider French Resistance.
 This was run directly from offices in Baker Street, London, to direct German belief that a Second Front would be launched in November 1943.
 By late 1943, there was a growing acceptance in German High Command that an invasion would take place at some point along the Channel coast.

 Enemy Intelligence Services were very active in gathering information and the French Resistance was carefully targeted.
 The PROSPER network was engaged in planning railway engine derailments and timely assassinations of German senior officers.
-The Network was secretly infiltrated by German Intelligence, leading to the break up of the whole Network and the loss of SOE Agents and
+The Network was secretly infiltrated by German Intelligence, leading to the break up of the whole Network and the loss of SOE Agents and Resistance personnel.

 BBC messages were coded and sent out at pre-agreed times, each coded transmission being directed towards a different resistance cell.
 Every effort was made by the Allies to protect resistance units, to keep them intact and free from reprisal, so they would be ready for the final effort on the eve of D-Day.